kenatiod/MUT/Understanding Machine Understanding.md

 -------
 ## Introduction: A Quest for Understanding

-Meet our characters, Anh and Bassam, two software engineers at Symparic Systems, Inc., a leading Artificial Intelligence (AI) company.
+Meet Anh and Bassam, two software engineers at Symparic Systems, Inc., a leading Artificial Intelligence (AI) company.
 For the past year, they've been working on a groundbreaking project: developing a conversational AI assistant, the Cognitive Artificial Semantic Processor for Advanced Reasoning (CASPAR).
 Anh is a natural language processing specialist with a knack for philosophical inquiry.
 She's always been fascinated by questions of language, meaning, and the nature of mind.
 Bassam is a machine learning expert with a background in cognitive science and engineering.
 He's driven by a desire to create AI systems that can think and reason the way humans do.
 Together, Anh and Bassam have poured their expertise and passion into creating CASPAR, an AI assistant with unprecedented language abilities and general knowledge.
 They've spent countless hours conversing with CASPAR, marveling at its ability to engage in witty banter, provide insightful explanations, and even make creative leaps.

 ![ Insert Fig. 1 -- portrait of Anh and Bassam, in a room full of books and circuit boards, working on a robot form of CASPAR ](https://github.com/kenatiod/MUT/blob/main/Fig-1.png)